grammarly/tape-enzyme/README.md

 import test from 'tape-enzyme'
 ```

-You can also add plugin to your current `tape` instance:
+You can also add plugins to your current `tape` instance:

 ```js
 import test from 'tape'